andreagiassi/microservice-rbac-user-management/README.md

 The microservice is using Spring Boot 2 and JPA to exposes a small set of REST apis.

-The project support the CRUD operation on an User entity on a MySql database and is using the Docker technologies with two different containers:
+The project support the basic CRUD operations on an User account and the information are stored on a MySql database.

+The project is using the Docker technologies with two different containers:
 * Spring Boot REST apis: that exposing the services
 * MySql 8.0 database: that is storing/retrieving the information